awslabs/aws-encryption-sdk-specification/changes/2020-07-14_multi-keyring-require-generation/change.md

 - If the input encryption materials already include a plaintext data key, OnEncrypt MUST fail.
-- Otherwise,
-  this keyring MUST first call that generator keyring's OnEncrypt using the input encryption materials as input.
+- This keyring MUST first call the generator keyring's OnEncrypt using the input encryption materials as input.
-  If the generator keyring fails OnEncrypt, this OnEncrypt MUST also fail.
+- If the generator keyring fails OnEncrypt, this OnEncrypt MUST also fail.
-  If the generator keyring returns encryption materials missing a plaintext data key, OnEncrypt MUST fail.
+- If the generator keyring returns encryption materials missing a plaintext data key, OnEncrypt MUST fail.